 We can work with you on many issues but if we feel you need further specialist support we can signpost you to these services.

 CCS is not a crisis or out of hours service.

 If you are in urgent need of emotional or medical support please contact your GP, West Sussex Mental Healthline (24 hour helpline) or the Samaritans (24 hour helpline).

 First we arrange an introductory appointment (70 minutes) with one of our specially trained counsellors, when you can discuss what has brought you to counselling and consider together what kind of help you need.
 Before and during that appointment, we will ask you for some information, including your contact details, date of birth and your doctor.

 If you decide after this meeting that you would like to come for counselling and we feel we can help you, we will add your name to our waiting list for a suitable counsellor.
 As soon as one is available, they will contact you and agree an appointment to start your weekly counselling sessions.

 You would meet with your counsellor weekly, for 50 minutes.
-Depending on your needs, your counselling may last from a few weeks, up to a maximum time of three years.
+Depending on your needs, your counselling may last from a few weeks or longer.

 Occasionally, we feel that we do not have the right skills to help someone.
 We then do our best to provide information about other sources of help.

 ‘life changing, fantastic service, incredibly helpful’